surniaulula/wpsso/readme.txt

 = 6.1.0-dev.1 =

-(2019/08/19) Removed "Image Subject Area" options in the Document SSO metabox.
-Removed the Priority Media tab from attachment editing pages.
+(2019/08/19) Added a "Preferred Crop Area" option in the Document SSO metabox from attachment editing pages.

 = 6.0.0 =